Public access to documents of the European Ombudsman

 Access to documents held by the European Ombudsman

 According to Regulation 1049/2001, institutions should create a public register of documents.
 To this end, the Ombudsman publishes core business documents on the online cases section of our website, as well as all documents adopted in relation to strategy, policy and management.
-This is done on the basis of the Ombudsman’s document filing plan and publication policy.
+This is done on the basis of the Ombudsman’s Decision on Records Management and document filing plan.

 - by post at: